isomerpages/mti-cap/pages/For Consumers.md

   products and services, using the upcoming GST increase as an excuse.
 layout: post
 ---
 <ul class="jekyllcodex_accordion">
   <li>
     <input type="checkbox" id="accordion1">
-    <label for="accordion1">What is considered an unjustified price increase?</label>
+    <label for="accordion1">What cases will the CAP investigate?</label>
     <div>
+      <p>The CAP will investigate all allegations of unjustified price increases, using the Goods and Services Tax (GST) as an excuse. </p>
       <p>A number of factors could lead to price increases, such as an increase in operating costs including wages, utilities, rental, materials. </p>
-      <p>A price increase is considered to be unjustified when a business is unable to provide reasonable explanations behind a sudden increase in the pricing of essential products and services, such as an excessive increase in prices on the pretext of the upcoming rise in Goods and Services Tax (GST).</p>
+			<p>When a business raises its prices, it should be upfront and transparent with consumers about its actions and its pricing rationale.
+It is not acceptable for businesses to use the GST increase as an excuse for raising prices before the GST implementation, nor is it acceptable for a business to raise prices by more than the GST after implementation, citing the GST as the reason.</p>
     </div>
   </li>
 	<li>
     <input type="checkbox" id="accordion2">
-    <label for="accordion2">What can I do if I come across a business that has raised prices unjustifiably?</label>
+    <label for="accordion2">What can I do if I come across a business that has raised prices using the GST increase as a cover?</label>
     <div>
-      <p>Raise the matter to the Committee Against GST Profiteering (CAP) immediately.
-CAP takes feedback on alleged profiteering or unjustified price increases of essentials, seriously. </p>
+      <p>Raise the matter to the Committee Against Profiteering (CAP).
+CAP takes feedback on unjustified price increases of essentials, seriously. </p>
       <p>Help us identify errant businesses by providing us with detailed information, including the following:
 				<br>
-  •	Details of the business, including name and exact location
+  •	Details of the business, including name and location
 				<br>
   •	Details of the specific product and price increase</p>